 There are several key details to consider when shopping for a new printer.
 Obviously, you want a printer that performs well, so all of our reviews discuss a printer's output quality and speed, but there's more to an all-in-one printer than just churning out documents.

-Next, it helps to determine the style of printer you need.
+Inkjet or Laser: Next, it helps to determine the style of printer you need.
 Inkjet printers are generally better suited to producing the full range of colors, making them better suited to printing graphics and photos.
-Laser printers, on the other hand, can quickly produce professional looking text documents often at a lower cost per page.
+Laser printers, on the other hand, can quickly produce professional looking text documents, often at a lower cost per page.
+(Learn more in our guide Inkjet vs. Laser: Which printer is right for you?)

-Additional use-cases, such as photo printing are addressed in our selections above, while specific features are discussed in every printer review we do.
+Use case: Additional use-cases, such as photo printing are addressed in our selections above, while specific features are discussed in every printer review we do.
+Portable printing is another niche area where the right printer can make a world of difference.
+(See the best photo printers and best portable printers to learn more.)

 How we test all-in-one printers